 Visitors will expect a reputable ecommerce website to have a professional design.
 This is particularly important on smartphones where mobile-friendliness is a confirmed ranking signal.
 Design the look and feel of your Shopify store to meet the needs of your target audience.

 Think about the UX elements of a high-quality ecommerce website.
 Professional photography, intuitive navigation, helpful product filters.
 These are all examples of ecommerce UX you should be thinking about.

-Most website owners think they have the best-looking website in the world, but that’s often not the case.
+Most website owners think they have the best-looking site in the world, but that’s often not the case.
 We recommend investing in some sort of user-testing to collect objective, qualitative feedback on how your website actually is for your visitors.
 Try and test your site on people who match the demographics of your primary customers.
 This will always uncover UX bottlenecks.
 There are tools available that let you record your visitors’ movements around your site - this is a great way to identify and correct these kind of friction points.

 14. Make Your Site Navigable With a Clean Information Architecture

-Most SEO companies don’t consider information architecture as an E-A-T consideration, but we definitely do.
-Remember, we need an algorithm to recognise signals of E-A-T in your site.
+Most SEO companies don’t consider information architecture as an E-E-A-T consideration, but we definitely do.
+Remember, we need an algorithm to recognise signals of E-E-A-T in your site.
 An effective Information architecture will signpost your site and help search engines understand the purpose and context of your pages.
 An effective information architecture can remove a level of ambiguity, helping search engines understand the purpose of your pages.